-- Animal alternatives: GM technology can help create alternatives to animal products.
+- Animal Alternatives: GE technology can help create alternatives to animal products.
 For example, insulin used to be obtained from slaughtered animals; now it is manufactured by genetically modified bacteria.
-It could also be possible to use GM technology to replace animal foods.
-Cheese has been difficult to mock, and the lack of acceptable vegan cheese analogues could be a barrier for many potential vegans.
+It could also be possible to use GE technology to replace animal foods.
+The flavor and texture of cheese has been difficult to replicate using non-animal ingredients, and the lack of acceptable vegan cheese analogues could be a barrier for many potential vegans.

-- Nutrition & Health: GM technology can benefit vegans by creating plants rich in nutrients vegans lack, such as vitamin B12 and DHA.
-This would make it easier for people to go and stay vegan.
-Recently, CSIRO scientists have been enabling canola plants to produce DHA.
+- Nutrition: GE technology can lower the bar for implementing vegan diets by biofortifying plant foods with nutrients those diets might lack, such as vitamin B12 and DHA.
+For example, scientists have been enabling canola plants to produce DHA.
 People who are vegan need DHA, and synthetic DHA can help save the lives of fish, who are often used as a source of omega-3 fatty acids.
 People are animals too, and there are many in dire need of help.
-GM technology could help bring essential nutrients to starving populations, and GM foods could even be used as vehicles for vaccine delivery.
+GE technology could help bring essential nutrients to starving populations.

 - Environment: Creating plants that use fewer pesticides and fertilizers will help us strive toward a sustainable agriculture that’s less detrimental to all life on this planet.
 Fewer insects would be killed, less runoff will poison fish, and no- or low-till agriculture will save the lives of ground-dwelling animals.

 - Big Business: As long as policy and regulations are shaped by unfounded fears, only the larger corporations will have the means to overcome them.
 Let’s level the playing field and allow for smaller independent researchers to utilize these tools.
 A more rational approach should be adopted by the people and their representatives.